projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

          to normal.

    * - :kbd:`-k, --kernel <kernel_image_path>`
-     - Set the kernel (full path) for the UOS kernel.
+     - Set the kernel (full path) for the User VM kernel.
 The maximum path length is 1023 characters.
 The DM handles bzImage image format.

        usage: ``-k /path/to/your/kernel_image``